A low sodium level has many causes, including consumption of too many fluids, kidney failure, heart failure, cirrhosis, and use of diuretics.

 Hyponatremia is diagnosed by measuring the sodium level in blood.
 Determining the cause is more complex.
 Doctors consider the person’s circumstances, including other disorders present and drugs taken.
 Blood and urine tests are done to evaluate the amount of fluid in the body, the concentration of blood, and content of urine.

 Severe hyponatremia is an emergency.
-To treat it, doctors slowly increase the level of sodium in the blood with drugs, intravenous fluids, or sometimes both.
-Increasing the level too rapidly can result in severe and often permanent brain damage.
+To treat it, doctors slowly increase the level of sodium in the blood with intravenous fluids and sometimes with a diuretic.
+Newer drugs, called vaptans, are sometimes needed.
+Increasing the sodium level too rapidly can result in severe and often permanent brain damage.